imofftoseethewizard/plguile3/README.md

 ## Status

-Early alpha.
-Plguile3 is feature-complete.
-The latest release of the 0.19.x series is the most stable.
-There are still crashing code paths, but there are fewer in each successive commit.
+Alpha.
+Plguile3 is feature complete.
+It has a full functional test suite and there are no known functional defects.
+The latest version will generally be the most stable.
+Current work is focusing on refinement and documentation of the code.

 ## Overview